 or 202 241 0631

 A purpose is help inform the public, the media, and those in positions of public responsibility of the challenges facing the nation as a result of the widespread use of psychoactive and mood-altering substances, including marijuana, other hallucinogens, opiates, and designer drugs.
 The harmful effects of these substances have not been well understood.
 In fact, there is great ignorance of the harmful effects of marijuana and other drugs that are being used for experimental or recreational purposes.
 Information concerning the effects of marijuana on the endocrine and reproductive systems alone should be enough to dissuade anyone from using or promoting the use or the legalization of the use of all substances containing cannabis, CBD, and hemp.
 See the work of Dr. Stuart Reece and Dr. Gary Hulse on these topics, including the review by Dr. Reece posted next to this message.
-I also commend your attention to the books by Alex Berenson, Tell Your Children the Truth About Marijuana, Mental Illness, and Violence (2019) and Robert DuPont, M.D., Chemical Slavery: Understanding Addiction and Stopping the Drug Epidemic (2018).
+I also commend your attention to the work of Christine Miller, Ph.D., including The Impact of Marijuana on Mental Health in: Contemporary Health Issues on Marijuana (Oxford University Press, 2018) and the work of Alex Berenson, Tell Your Children the Truth About Marijuana, Mental Illness, and Violence (Free Press, 2019).

 The implications that the harmful effects that these drugs have for the health and well-being of individuals, families, and society are legion.
 I hope that the work that is posted and cited here, including the Working List of References and Resources, will be helpful to all those seeking to understand seriousness of these challenges and the options before us.
 I hope this website will lead to the adoption of a public health-centered approach to dealing with these challenges, an approach that will help ensure the sustainability of the mental, physical, and spiritual well being of those of all ages, particularly the rising generation that has everything to lose by engaging in drug use and experimentation.